LTU Austria

-LTU Austria (legally LTU Billa Lufttransport Unternehmen GmbH) was an Austrian airline based in Vienna.
-It operated charter services to destinations in the Mediterranean and Red Sea.
-Its main base was Vienna Airport.
+LTU Austria, legally LTU Billa Lufttransport Unternehmen GmbH was an Austrian airline based in Vienna.
+It operated charter services to destinations in the Mediterranean and Red Sea areas.
+Its main operating base was Vienna Schwechat Airport.

 History

-The airline was established in 2004 by Billa, parent company of Austrian tour operator ITS-BIlla.
-It obtained its air operators certificate on 1 April 2004.
-It was wholly owned by Billa.
-LTU Austria has ceased operations as they have transferred their Airbus A320-200 to LTU in 2008.
+LTU Austria was established in April 2004 by Billa, parent company of Austrian tour operator ITS-BIlla.
+It obtained the air operators certificate on 1 April 2004.
+The livery was exactly the same of LTU airline from Germany.
+The airline ceased operations and transferred the only remaining Airbus A320-200 to LTU in 2008.